darktable-org/rawspeed/README.md

 So RawSpeed is not intended to be a complete RAW file display library,  but only act as the first stage decoding, delivering the RAW data to your application.

 ##Getting Source Code

-You can get access to the lastest version using subversion here.
+You can get access to the lastest version using [from here](https://github.com/klauspost/rawspeed).
 You will need to include the “RawSpeed” and “data” folder in your own project.

 This includes a Microsoft Visual Studio project to build a test application.
-The test application uses libgfl to output 16 bit images.
+The test application uses [libgfl](http://www.xnview.com/en/gfl.html) to output 16 bit images.
 This library is not required for your own implementation though.

-To see a GCC-based implementation, you can check out this directory, which is the implementation Rawstudio uses to load the images.
+To see a GCC-based implementation, you can check out [this directory](http://rawstudio.org/svn/rawstudio/trunk/plugins/load-rawspeed/), which is the implementation Rawstudio uses to load the images.
 This also includes an automake file to set up.
-You can also have a look at the darktable implementation, for which there is a Cmake based build file.
+You can also have a look at the [darktable implementation](https://github.com/darktable-org/darktable/blob/master/src/common/imageio_rawspeed.cc), for which there is a [Cmake based build file](https://github.com/darktable-org/darktable/tree/master/src/external/rawspeed).

 ##Background of RawSpeed